nknapp/process-streams/README.md

     }).pipe(process.stdout);
 ```

-*Feedback is welcome, although I cannot guarantee any response times at the moment.*
+*As of version 1.0.0 the API will only be changed in accordance to semver.
+Feedback is welcome, although I cannot guarantee any response times at the moment.*

 Changes
 --------
+#### 1.0.0

+  * There are no API changes in this version, but I have decided that the API should be stable now.
+Thus, version 1.0.0

 #### 0.4.5